How to Write a Fiction Novel Step by Step

-Outlining allows you to see your whole story from the beginning until the end, scene by scene, so you can know what to write, when to write, and create an amazing story that both MAKES sense and PASSES the message you want to pass.
+Outlining allows you to see your whole story from the beginning until the end, scene by scene, so you can know what to write, and when to write, and create an amazing story that both MAKES sense and PASSES the message you want to pass.

 Really, you guys, it makes writing SO MUCH easier, because I KNOW how you feel.
-There are millions of ideas, plots, subplots, scenes, romantic interests, dragons, adventures, drama, everything that you want to put in your book.
+There are millions of ideas, plots, subplots, scenes, romantic interests, dragons, adventures, drama, and everything that you want to put in your book.

 BUT WHEN are you going to put it?
 IN WHICH scene?
 How you are going to make it organized enough that you can write everything you want in an AWESOME way that the READER WILL STAY WITH YOU until the end?

 I know we write because we want to fulfill our passion, be heard, and do all these kinds of things.
 However, if you want to be an AUTHOR, you will NEED READERS that actually read your book and enjoy the story.

 If you just write everything that you want to write without order or structure, it will be just a confusing mess.

 EVEN THOSE WRITERS THAT WRITE IN AN APPARENTLY CONFUSING WAY FOR THE READER KNOW WHAT THEY ARE DOING.

 The reader doesn’t understand anything about the structure, but the writer does.
 He knows WHEN to put THAT element that WOW the reader.